Share On

 When Making Changes To A Male Sheep Resident’s Diet, Always Consider The Risk Of Urinary Calculi!

-The frequency and amount of additional food necessary will depend on the specific needs of the individual and whether or not the food is supplementing what they are getting from forages or replacing it entirely.
 In either case, soaking timothy pellets or other grass hay pellets can be a good option for individuals who can no longer eat dried hay.
 Alfalfa-based pellets should typically be avoided when feeding neutered males, as alfalfa can increase the risk of some types of urinary calculi.
-However, depending on the specific situation and the needs of the individual, your veterinarian may recommend including alfalfa pellets in their diet.
 By soaking the hay pellets, they will soften and break down a bit.
-You can play with the consistency to find what the individual most prefers- some prefer an oatmeal-like consistency and others like it a bit soupier.
-To increase palatability, certain additions, such as beet pulp or a small amount of concentrate, may be recommended and can also be softened through soaking.
-By giving them foods that do not require the extensive chewing that hay and fresh forages require, you can ensure residents with dental issues are still getting all of the nutrients they need.
-Individuals with dental issues may also do better with loose minerals than those offered in block form.
+You may need to play with the consistency to find what the individual most prefers – some prefer an oatmeal-like consistency and others like it a bit soupier.
+To increase palatability, certain additions, such as beet pulp or a small amount of concentrates, may be recommended and can also be softened through soaking.
+By giving them foods that do not require the extensive chewing that dried and fresh forages require, you can ensure residents with dental issues are still getting all of the nutrients they need.

 A Note On Supplemental Commercial Foods

-Some health conditions can make it more difficult for a sheep to maintain a healthy weight.
-For example, individuals with clinical OPP, Johne’s disease, or certain cancers may lose weight despite a healthy appetite.
-These individuals may require additional nutrients and supplementation in order to maintain a healthy weight (or to prevent/ slow further weight loss).
+Dental disease is far from the only health condition that might necessitate a diet change.
+Other health conditions can make it more difficult for a sheep to maintain a healthy weight.
+For example, individuals with OPP, Johne’s disease, or certain cancers may lose weight despite a healthy appetite and despite eating the same amount of food they always have.
+These individuals may require additional nutrients and supplementation in order to maintain a healthy weight (or to prevent/slow further weight loss).
 Your veterinarian may recommend a diet higher in protein, the addition of healthy fats (such as from flaxseed oil), and possibly supplemental vitamins and minerals.
 To increase protein levels, your veterinarian may recommend switching from grass hay to one that contains alfalfa.
-While this may increase the risk of urinary calculi in neutered males, if they are suffering from a chronic, incurable disease, the benefits of adding alfalfa to their diet may outweigh the risks- your veterinarian will be best able to advise you.
-They may also recommend using a mineral block that contains protein.
-In addition to making changes to the type of hay and minerals you are using, residents with underlying conditions that lead to weight loss will benefit from additional supplementation such as hay pellets, beet pulp, and sheep-safe concentrates.
-If chewing is not an issue, you can consider offering these foods without soaking them, but if the individual eats very quickly, they could choke.
-The risk of choking is reduced when the food is soaked.
+While this may increase the risk of urinary calculi in neutered males, if they are suffering from a chronic, incurable disease, the benefits of adding alfalfa to their diet may outweigh the risks – your veterinarian will be best able to advise you.
+They may also recommend using a mineral formula that contains protein.

-Instead of requiring supplementation, sheep residents with arthritis may simply require modifications to how their food is offered (though in some cases they may also need supplementation).
-Older sheep with arthritis may find eating out of a hay feeder more challenging, either due to the position they need to hold their neck while eating or because it is uncomfortable to stand for long periods of time.
-It can be helpful to find ways to feed elderly sheep lower to the ground- either in bowls or strategically placed piles of hay on the ground, which will allow them to eat while lying down if they prefer.
-If residents prefer eating lying down, a shallow bowl will be easier for them to eat from than those that are deep.
-Keep in mind that hay fed directly off the ground will likely become soiled and will need to be replaced.
-In areas with parasite issues, feeding hay on the ground may not be advisable.
-Be sure to consider each individual’s needs- while some residents might be most comfortable eating while lying down, others might require something different, such as a slightly elevated bowl.
+Older sheep with arthritis may find eating out of a hay feeder more challenging, either due to the position they need to hold their neck while eating or because it is uncomfortable for them to stand for long periods of time.
+It can be helpful to find ways to feed elderly residents their hay lower to the ground – either in bowls, troughs, or strategically placed piles of hay on the ground (though hay that is on the ground is likely to become soiled quickly and may need to be replaced more often).
+Be aware that, in some cases, feeding hay on the ground may not be advisable due to the risk of disease exposure.

 In some cases, older residents may be eating less because they are getting crowded out by other residents.
-This occurs more often with hay than pasture vegetation because access to hay is often confined to a much smaller area than access to fresh vegetation (when available).
+This occurs more often with hay than pasture vegetation because access to hay is often confined to a smaller area than access to fresh vegetation (when available).
 Be sure to offer ample space for everyone to eat comfortably, and offer additional areas for residents to eat hay if it seems anyone is getting pushed away or seems intimidated by the others.
 In some cases, an older resident may do best in a smaller group with other residents who are more mild-mannered.
-We’ll talk about this more in “Social Recommendations For Older Sheep”.
+We’ll talk about this more in “Social Recommendations.”

-Indoor Living Space Recommendations For Older Sheep
+Indoor Living Spaces For Older Sheep

 Flooring

 Flooring should provide adequate traction to prevent slips and falls and should also be easy on feet and joints since older sheep may develop pain due to arthritis.
 Dirt floors are often a good option as they provide traction and are easier on joints than some other flooring options, but dirt floors often develop pits and slopes over time as dirt washes away or is raked up during cleaning.
 Be sure to keep dirt floors level, and fill in holes as they develop.
 Keep in mind that pits and slopes might not be apparent under bedding, so be sure to routinely evaluate the floor when it has been stripped of all bedding.
-An arthritic sheep could have difficulty getting up if they lie down in a recessed area or on a sloped surface.
+An arthritic resident could have difficulty getting up if they lie down in a recessed area or on a sloped surface.

 While wood floors are not as hard as concrete, these often don’t provide good traction and can easily become slick when they are wet, so we recommend avoiding these or covering them with the rubber mats described above.